AlaaSedeeq/Pattern-recognition-and-machine-learning/README.md

 <img src="results/cond_x2_dist.png">
 <img src="results/cm.png">

+#
+## Introduction
+The classification problem can be brocken down into two separate stages:
+  - The inference stage in which we use training data to learn a model for $P(C_{k}|x)$
+  - The decision stage in which we use these posterior probabilities to make optimal class assignments.

 We can identify three distinct approaches to solving decision problems, all of which have been used in practical applications.
 ### (a) Generative Models
   - First solve the inference problem of determining the class-conditional densities $P(x|C_{k})$ for each class Ck individually.
 Also separately infer the prior class probabilities $P(C_{k})$.